MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 # Active known issues - Mesh

+## Mesh app in Teams (August 12, 2024)

+> [!IMPORTANT]
+> Currently, the Mesh app in Teams only available to organizations in [Mesh TAP](develop/mesh-tap-participants.md).

+For Mesh TAP participants that are testing the Mesh app in Teams, please read through the known issues and limitations listed below:

+* **Outlook Calendar invites** for Mesh events will provide the option to open the Mesh app for Windows only.
+To join events using the Mesh app in Teams, please open to the Mesh app in Teams and join events directly.

+* **Attendees**

+  * Audio device selection does not inherit automatically from Teams.
+  * Some text that is shown as users launch the Mesh app may not yet be localized into languages other than English.
+  * The selfie feature is disabled currently.
+  * Outgoing screenshare is not currently supported.

+* **Organizers**

+  * Image/Video objects cannot reference SharePoint URLs.
+  * There is currently no warning to organizers when attempting to create an event and use environment in the Mesh app in Teams that does not have the WebGL build module.
+For environments to be used in the Mesh app in Teams they must have been published using the Mesh Toolkit uploader with the WebGL build module.

+* **Developers**

+  * Visual artifacts may arise if custom Unity materials write to depth (e.g., translucency).
+  * If you intend to use WebSlates in an environment for the Mesh app in Teams (building environments for HTML5), we recommend ensuring that all content can run inside of an `<iframe>`.
+To ensure this, use embeddable content URLs on WebSlates.
+  * WebSlates that do not work in an `<iframe>` will show an error message on the slate.
+Keep in mind that testing in Play Mode will show content as if it's running on native PC app.
+  * Coming soon: Web content incapable of running in the Mesh app in Teams will show an error message during Build and Publish in the Mesh Uploader.

 ## Version 5.2403.0 (April 18, 2024)

 * Single room and multi-room events require the same firewall endpoint and port configurations.
 We are actively working to resolve this issue and apologize for any inconvenience.